 HOLLYWOOD IN CHINA

-The American film industry looks upon the potential market of 1.25 billion viewers in China with both greed and apprehension.
+In 2012, China overtook Japan to become the biggest foreign market for Hollywood films.
+Americans interested in making movies in China include Faye Dunaway who wants to do film on Pearl S. Buck's life, and Oliver Stone who want to make a movie about Mao Zedong.
+The American film industry looks upon the potential market of 1.4 billion viewers in China with both greed and apprehension.
 As with other industries in China, the general strategy for foreign companies seems to be to establish a presence in China and be well positioned when the boom comes.
 As evidence that Hollywood is serious about China there is now a Chinese-language version of Variety.
 The Hollywood Reporter has set up a bureau in Beijing.
 "I know studio executives and even chairmen of studios who've never been to China, who are now saying: I need to go, I need to meet people," Hollywood producer Tracey Trench told AP.
 Glenn Berger, the screenwriter of the "Kung Fu Panda" movies, said that China is a trendy theme now.
 "Hollywood needs to tell the same story in new and unusual ways and right now China is hot, it's interesting and most people in the West don't know very much about it," Berger said.
 [Source: Kelvin Chan, Associated Press, March 20, 2012]

 Popular Hollywood Movies in China

 In 1994, “The Fugitive”, with Harrison Ford, became the first American feature film to be shown legally in cinemas in China.
 It played to packed movie houses but was closed down the Propaganda Department and condemned as “decadent” presumably because its success was perceived as a threat.